madetech/academy_2020_mob/mars-rover/demo-notes.md

     - injected in app.rb
     - WebPresenter, WideScreenPresenter, SmallScreenPresenter, ColourPresenter
 - Rovers:
-    - uses a factory, injected via app.rb
+    - uses a factory, injected to `MarsRoverApp` via app.rb
     - **TODO** FastRover (moves several squares at once)
         - inherits from Rover360 and overrides move
     - Rover360 (original spec, can move in all four directions)